-To minimise the possibility of children to go missing or falling out of the education system, the Supporting People Directorate will use the following systems and processes to continually track CME:
+To minimise the possibility of children to go missing or falling out of the education system, Camden Learning and Camden schools will use the following systems and processes to continually track CME and children who are persistently absent from school.
+This is defined as: 90% or less attendance (persistent absence) and 50% or less attendance (severe persistent absence).

 - All Camden's Schools should make a weekly (for secondary schools) or fortnightly (for primary schools) return to the Admissions Team giving details of children who have been removed from their roll and placed on their roll (see appendix 3). - A CME register will be used to record all statutory school age pupils not on roll at a school.
-This will be shared with CSSW and the Early Help service to see if any of the children are known to these services and ensure that allocated social workers and lead professionals are notified; - The use of truancy sweeps (when required) via a dedicated officer to identify and locate children missing education; - There are protocols for cross-checking and sharing data between local authority services, including Schools Admissions, Early Years services, CSSW, Early Help services, Integrated Youth services, the PAS and School Inclusions team, including: - A single register of children missing from education, care and home held by CSSW - An integrated performance management system that allows information from teams and services to be analysed for patterns and trends - A specialist analyst collating information on child exploitation in the borough for use by the Multi-agency Child Exploitation (MACE) group - Agreed referral pathways between services to ensure an integrated response where a child is missing from education. - CME information to be shared regularly with Camden's Primary Inclusion Forum and Fair Access Panel (Secondary).
+This will be shared with CSFH and the Early Help service to see if any of the children are known to these services and ensure that allocated social workers and lead professionals are notified; - There are protocols for cross-checking and sharing data between local authority services, including Schools Admissions, Early Years services, CSFH, Early Help services, Integrated Youth services, the PAS and School Inclusions team, including: - A single register of children missing from education, care and home held by CSFH and all those missing as a result of child criminal and sexual exploitation held by Camden Learning

+- An integrated performance management system that allows information from teams and services to be analysed for patterns and trends - A specialist analyst collating information on child exploitation in the borough for use by the Multi-agency Child Exploitation (MACE) group - Agreed referral pathways between services to ensure an integrated response where a child is missing from education. - CME information to be shared regularly with Camden's Primary Inclusion Forum and Fair Access Panel (Secondary).

-There is a designated officer within the School Inclusion Team who receives notification of children who are missing from education and liaise with MASH social workers where there are concerns about a child who is missing from education and for whom there are safeguarding concern
+There is a designated officer within the School Inclusion Team who receives notification of children who are missing from education and liaise with MASH social workers where there are concerns about a child who is missing from education and for whom there are safeguarding concern.